What are prebiotics and how do they differ from probiotics?

 Prebiotics, on the other hand, are non-digestible fibers and complex carbohydrates that are found in a variety of plant-based foods.
 They serve as food for the beneficial bacteria in the gut, promoting their growth and activity.
 Some examples of prebiotic foods include garlic, onions, asparagus, bananas, oats, and legumes.

 Galactooligosaccharides (GOS) and human milk oligosaccharides (HMO) are also examples of prebiotics.
-GOS are found naturally in human milk, legumes, and some grains, while HMO are unique to human breast milk.
+GOS are found naturally in legumes, and some grains, while HMO are unique to human breast milk.
 They are both non-digestible fibers that promote the growth of beneficial bacteria in the gut.

 Other examples of prebiotics include: